 The best option on the first play of a drive against most offenses is to line up in your base and see how the offense is planning on attacking the defense for that series.
-The objective for any defense is to stay ahead of the chains on 1st down and make the offense work for the rest.
-Calling a defense is easy when the offense has its back against the wall on 3rd and long.
-It is the in between downs (2nd/3rd and medium), that a defensive coordinator earns their title.
+The objective for any defense is to stay ahead of the chains on 1st Down and make the offense work for the rest.
+Calling a defense is easy when the offense has its back against the wall on 3rd and Long.
+It is the in-between downs (2nd/3rd and medium), that a defensive coordinator earns his paycheck.

 The medium downs are truly the “gray area” of football.
 Blitzing on these downs is crucial to staying ahead of the chains.
-Get too aggressive and the defense can give up a big play through the air, or missed gap assignment, stay too passive and a defense can watch as the offense slowly trots down the field.
+Get too aggressive and the defense can give up a big play through the air.
+A missed gap assignment could lead to an explosive play on the ground.
+Stay too passive/static and a defense can watch as the offense slowly trots down the field.
 Like anything, there has to be a happy medium.

 1. Full Line Movement

 Full line movement is a great tactic on early downs.
-Just like twists and stunts are used on 3rd down to waste extra blockers (occupy three linemen with two defensive linemen), full line movement is a great way to combat the run.
-The key with full line movement is to make sure the d-linemen are climbing over any block-back.
-This freezes the o-line and doesn’t allow any of them to climb to the second level.
-If done right, the d-line literally creates a wall and funnels the play back to the free hitting linebackers.
+Just like twists and stunts are used on 3rd down to waste extra blockers (occupy three linemen with two defensive linemen), full line movement is a great way to combat the run, especially when a defense has a bead on the direction of the play.
+The key to full line movement is to make sure the D-linemen are climbing over any block-backs.
+When a D-lineman works over a block back, it freezes the O-line and doesn’t allow any of them to climb to the second level.
+If done right, the D-line literally creates a wall and funnels the play back to the free hitting linebackers.

 2. Gap Plug Blitz